gobbyo/IoT/docs/tutorial-cloudtodevicemsg.md

             print ( "Unexpected error {0}" % ex )
     ```

-1. Replace the `IOTHUB_CONNECTION_STRING` by opening the Azure Portal and following the diagram below.
+1. Copy the `IOTHUB_CONNECTION_STRING` by following the diagram below.
 1️⃣ In the left pane, select your IoT Hub service portal page, then 2️⃣ select **Security Settings > Shared access policies**.
 3️⃣ In the center pane, select **iothubowner** in the Manage shared access policies section.
-4️⃣ Copy the **Primary Connection String** and replace the `IOTHUB_CONNECTION_STRING` in your code you pasted from the previous step.
+4️⃣ Copy the **Primary Connection String** and add `IOTHUB_CONNECTION_STRING` to your Windows system environment variable.

 ![lnk_iothubconnection]

+1. Add the `IOTHUB_CONNECTION_STRING` to your system environment variables by following the guide to set your system environment variable [On your Windows Cloud Machine](howto-connectionstrings.md#on-your-windows-cloud-machine)

-1. Open a command prompt, change to your `{github forked clone}/python` directory, then run the following script:
+1. Using the command prompt in the previous step, change to your `{github forked clone}/python` directory, then run the following script:

     ```python
     python c2dsendmsg.py